Oklahoma Frontier Experience

 Discover the Frontier!

 The wild ways of the Oklahoma frontier seep into every part of OFE.
-See cowboys singing and talking about the trail as they sit around the chuck wagon camp.
-Look inside a life-size teepee and get up close and personal with Longhorn cattle and horses.
+Experience a frontier church service, see a working chuck wagon camp, and visit with all the talented frontier craftsmen.
+Then look inside a life-size teepee and get up close and personal with Longhorn cattle and horses.

 From digging up the clay to the finished product, learn what it took to make pottery back in the 1800’s.
 Showcasing her amazing craftsmanship, Reggie will show you the various methods it takes to make products that were used in the frontier’s everyday life!